• Skip to primary navigation

 Use the toothpick test to see if your cake is baked.
 Insert a toothpick into the middle of the cake.
 If it comes back clean, your cake is done baking.
 If there are crumbs or batter on your toothpick, bake it longer.

-Carefully remove the hot cake from the cake pans and place them onto a wire rack for cooling.
+Carefully remove the hot cake from the pans and place them onto a wire rack for cooling.
 Do not frost the cake until your layers of cake are fully cooled.

-whipped cream cheese frosting in a bowl
+Whipped cream cheese frosting in a bowl.

 Step 6: While the cake cools, mix up the frosting!
 Add the softened cream cheese, butter, powdered sugar, and lemon juice to a standing mixer with a whisk attachment.
 Mix the ingredients on low speed, gradually increasing the speed until the frosting looks fluffy.